 During the reign of the Republic of Venice in the 16th-century, the walls were constructed to enhance the defensive system and protect Bergamo, considered a key asset to La Serenissima.
 At the time, many believed the walls were built in vain as the city never underwent a siege, but the Bergamaschi of today love their hallowed walls, which were granted UNESCO World Heritage status in 2017.

 I hooked a right at Porta San Giacomo and began to wend my way back to the hotel.
-Patrician townhomes in shades of umber, ocher, and burnt sienna line the cobblestone streets.
+Patrician townhomes in shades of umber, ocher, and burnt sienna lined the cobblestone streets.
 I passed Piazza Vecchia, where my love affair with Bergamo began a year earlier, and continued along Via Colleoni, which deposited me onto Piazza Mascheroni in front of Relais San Lorenzo.
-I completed my own 12-mile circuit of Bergamo, visiting all of the major hubs along the way…and my love for the city was as strong as ever.
+I had just completed my own 12-mile circuit of the city — and my love for Bergamo was stronger than ever.

 Last visited in October, 2019